-Of course many jobs require a significant amount of exercise.
+Many jobs require a significant amount of exercise.
 But if your job doesn't, there are simple things you can consider doing to make exercise part of your normal working day.
 And what better way to start than with the journey to work in the morning.